Magnetic field Controlled Anderson Delocalization in a Spinful Non-Hermitian Chain: Model Hamiltonian

 The matrix-valued couplings $J_Le^{iA_L}$ and $J_Re^{iA_R}$ describe the spin dependent hopping of a spin $1/2$ particle on the chain, where $A_{L,R}$ are arbitrary matrix-valued gauge potentials of the form $\theta_{L,R}\sigma_{L,R}$.
 Here, $\theta_{L,R}$ and $\sigma_{L,R}$ denote the gauge fluxes and Pauli matrices, associated with leftward, rightward hopping in the lattice~\cite{nonabelian_lattice_gaugefields_in_phtonic...,synthesis&observation_of_nonAbelian_gauge_fields_in_real_space}.
 The terms $\Delta_n^{(\uparrow)}$ and $\Delta_n^{(\downarrow)}$ $(\in \mathbb{R})$ represent random onsite potentials at site $n$ in the two spin sectors, and $\bm{B}$ denotes an external magnetic field.
-This field enters the system exclusively through the Zeeman term $\bm{B}\cdot \bm{\sigma}$, coupling directly to the spins as orbital effects are absent in one dimension.
+This field enters the system exclusively through the Zeeman term $\bm{B}\cdot \bm{\sigma}$; coupling directly to the spins as orbital effects are absent in one dimension.

 The inclusion of these spin degrees effectively maps the model onto a two-chain system.
-For simplicity, we consider Abelian gauge fields ($\sigma_L,\sigma_R = \sigma_z$), which decouple the two spin sectors (chains) in the absence of external magnetic field, allowing independent control of each.
+We consider Abelian gauge fields: $\sigma_L,\sigma_R = \sigma_z$ for simplicity, as they decouple the two spin sectors (chains) in the absence of the magnetic field and facilitate independent control of each.
 Also, to isolate the role of gauge fields in the spinful scenario, we set $J_L=J_R=J$ and embed the non-Hermiticity solely in the gauge fluxes $\theta_{L,R}$.
 Fig.~\ref{fig: Model Schematic} shows a schematic of the model under this gauge configuration.